Brazil wins 2nd gold with Isaquias and 2 more bronzes in the Canoeing Pan

-World champion last weekend in the C1 500 meters, the Bahian canoeist Isaquias Queiroz won gold again this Friday (12), in the same event, at the Pan-American Canoeing Championship, in Halifax (Canada).
-Brazil also secured two bronzes, with Vagner Souta from Paraná in the K1 500m and Ana Paula Vergutz in the K1 1000.
+World champion last weekend at C1 500 metersthe Bahian canoeist Isaquias Queiroz re-billed the gold this Friday (12), in the same test, in the Pan American Canoeing Championship, in Halifax (Canada).
+Brazil also assured two bronzes, with Vagner Souta from Paraná in the K1 500m and Ana Paula Vergutz in the K1 1000.

 “Everything went according to plan, the most important thing is to compete and enjoy the championship, enjoy it.
 I left more slowly, in the end I put on the Canadian side.
 It wasn’t necessary to arrive with much force, the important thing was to win the spot in the Pan American Games , and I had already won it with the C1 1000m.
 Another medal for me, four in two weeks”, said Isaquias shortly after the race.